alexander-zw/mini-projects/README.md

 `miscellaneous_java` contains various projects in Java.
 They were grouped into one folder because Java requires specific file structures.

+`notebooks` contains iPython notebooks that are mostly demos that I find useful.

 `teaching` contains some code I wrote while teaching computer science.

 Note: The folder `cs70helper` has been moved to its own repository,